 When may I apply?

 The Lifesaving Society accepts applications on or before the deadline dates below.
-We confirm approval in writing within 6 weeks of receipt of the applications and post the names of successful applicants on our website.
+We confirm approval in writing within eight weeks of receipt of the applications.

 Please note there will only be one application deadline for the 2019/20 school year.